laurenpenn/Website/plugins/w3-total-cache/readme.txt

 * Compatible with shared hosting, virtual private / dedicated servers and dedicated servers / clusters
 * Transparent content delivery network (CDN) integration with Media Library, theme files and WordPress itself
-* Mobile support: custom caching of pages by referrer or groups of user agents including theme switching for groups of referrers or user agents
+* Mobile support: respective caching of pages by referrer or groups of user agents including theme switching for groups of referrers or user agents
 * Caching of (minified and compressed) pages and posts in memory or on disk or on CDN (mirror only)
 * Caching of (minified and compressed) CSS and JavaScript in memory, on disk or on CDN
 * Caching of feeds (site, categories, tags, comments, search results) in memory or on disk or on CDN (mirror only)